 This bit of advice may be easier for those interested in real estate investing.
-After all, many properties will go on to become rentals after they’ve been fixed up a bit.
+After all, many properties will go on to become rentals after they’ve been fixed up a bit and require a residential property management company.
 Even flipping a property is good business.

 The key here is to look for deals that just make good business sense rather than going with your gut feelings.
 Investments should be driven by data and financials rather than guesses or speculations.

 Warren Buffett has also spoken and written time and time again about what he calls his “circle of competence.
 He advises investors not to invest in companies or industries they don’t understand.
 This is exactly why Berkshire Hathaway stayed away from technology stocks during the late 1990s and early 2000s.
 Buffett didn’t understand the sector, so he avoided it.